 Children learn communication by copying the sounds they hear.
-If a child has a hearing loss that is undetected and untreated, they can miss much of the speech and language around them.
-This results in delayed speech development, social problems and academic difficulties.
+If the hearing loss in children is undetected and untreated, they can miss much of the speech and language around them.
+This results in delayed speech development, social problems, and academic difficulties.
 According to the recent infant screening in India 5-6 infants out of 1000 born with hearing loss.

 Hearing loss, in varying degrees, affects two children in every 100 children under the age of Eighteen.
 Unfortunately, there are very few hearing losses that cannot be helped with modern technology.

 If you suspect any type of hearing loss in your child, the very first step is to consult hearing care professional right away.
 Give us a call on our toll-free +91-9899437202.